Isao Inokuma: Later life and death

 In 1966, he resigned from his post at the Tokyo Police Department to become an executive at the Tokai Construction company (東海建設株式会社).
 He continued to work with judo as an advisor for the International Judo Federation, and as an instructor at Tokai University, where he coached future Olympic gold medalist Yasuhiro Yamashita.
 He also authored several books and manuals on judo.
 He became the CEO of Tokai Construction in 1993.

-Inokuma died by suicide via seppuku in 2001, possibly due to financial losses suffered by his company.
+On September 28, 2001, Inokuma died by suicide in the president's office of Tokai Construction, stabbing his carotid artery with a wakizashi, reportedly in response to the company's financial difficulties.
+Prior to his death, he had repeatedly summoned his subordinate, Senior Managing Director Takeshi Inoue, an aikido practitioner, to his home to rehearse the act.
+Inoue, who had agreed to be present, attended Inokuma at the time of his death and witnessed the act.
+Fourteen days after his death, on October 12, Tokai Construction was declared bankrupt with total liabilities of approximately ¥20 billion.

+In 2013, Inoue published a biography co-authored with the writer Norio Kōyama, (ja) recounting Inokuma's life and final days.